U.S. Route 2 in Vermont: History

 An improved road between the main settlements of Burlington and Montpelier was first established from old footpaths in 1805, when the 36 mi Winooski Turnpike was chartered by the state of Vermont.
 The old turnpike road utilized the relatively flat banks of the Winooski River to connect the two major towns and opened to traffic several years after the company was chartered.
 The road ceased operating as a toll road several decades later in 1852, when the road became publicly owned.
 The route of the old Winooski Turnpike between Burlington and Montpelier was later incorporated into the old Theodore Roosevelt International Highway.
 This cross-country auto trail, named in honor of recently deceased ex-president and naturalist Theodore Roosevelt, was organized in February 1919 to connect Portland, Maine, with Portland, Oregon.
-Within Vermont, the auto trail used what is now US 2 from Vermont Route 129 (VT 129) south of Alburgh center to VT 18 east of St. Johnsbury center.
+Within Vermont, the auto trail used what is now US 2 from Vermont Route 129 (VT 129) south of Alburgh center to VT 18 east of downtown St. Johnsbury.